-Pet Exercise FAQ's
+Pet Exercise FAQ's in Laguna Hills

 Pets are no different than people when it comes to getting enough exercise for good health.
 At our animal hospital in Laguna Hills, we see too many pets suffering unnecessarily from diseases caused by obesity and sedentary lifestyles.
 Your Laguna Hills vet wants all dog and cat owners to know why pets need exercise and how to ensure pets are exercising safely.